psi4/psi4/doc/sphinxman/source/introduction.rst

 .. [#f2] RHF and UHF reference are available, however the latter one should be requsted from DFOCC module.
 DF-MP2 is recommended as a faster alternative.
 .. [#f3] threading through BLAS routines only
 .. [#f4] DFT gradients only implemented for SCF type DF.
 LRC-DFT gradients not implemented yet.
+.. [#f5] Both EFP/EFP and QM/EFP energies are available.

 .. toctree::
    :hidden: